Why is constrained neural language generation particularly challenging?: Discussion

 \textbf{Attribute specific datasets} The lack of annotated datasets for attribute specific text generation constitutes a bottleneck in the development and adaptation of models for tasks that require fine-grained control over style and topics.
-For example, in dialogue systems the absence of attribute annotated conversational datasets that can be used for fine-tuning large scale pre-trained models limits control over the generated responses for a desired attribute \cite{madotto2020plug}.
-Moreover, such attribute annotated datasets can help with the personalization of dialogue systems, make dialogues safe, supportive and engaging \cite{serban2015survey}, \cite{zhang2018personalizing}.
-Personalized dialogue agents that display consistent personalities and viewpoints overcome the unsatisfying experience of a persona-free chit-chat model.
-Nevertheless, imposing conversational goals on a dialogue agent for learning target-guided strategies requires keyword-augmented conversation datasets for learning how to steer the conversation towards a designated target subject \cite{tang2019target}.
-The collection of datasets that capture a wide diversity of constraints and are representative of many real world situations are critical for advancing safe and robust constrained text generation.
-Existing benchmarks focused on politeness \cite{madaan2020politeness}, formality \cite{rao2018dear}, sentiment \cite{shen2017style}, writing style \cite{jhamtani2017shakespearizing} are rather limited in nature and do not offer fine-grained control over stylistic attributes.
-StylePTB \cite{lyu2021styleptb} aims to allow compositional transfer over a wider range of fine-grained stylistic constructs, including lexical, semantic, stylistic and thematic transfers.
+For example, in dialogue systems the absence of attribute annotated conversational datasets that can be used for fine-tuning large scale pre-trained models limits control over the generated responses for a desired attribute \citep{madotto2020plug}.
+Moreover, such attribute annotated datasets can help with the personalization of dialogue systems, make dialogues safe, supportive and engaging \citep{serban2015survey,zhang2018personalizing, ge2024scaling}.
+Personalized dialogue agents that display consistent personalities and viewpoints overcome the unsatisfying experience of a persona-free chit-chat model and empower practical applications such as personalized conversations.
+Nevertheless, imposing conversational goals on a dialogue agent for learning target-guided strategies requires keyword-augmented conversation datasets for learning how to steer the conversation towards a designated target subject \citep{tang2019target}.

-\textbf{Rule constraints} While most research that is currently trying to address constrained text generation is focusing on the incorporation of pre-defined utility or lexical constraints, the satisfaction of rule based constraints is equally relevant, particularly when used to define format and syntactic conditions on the output.
+\textbf{Rule constraints} While most research that is currently trying to address constrained text generation is focusing on the incorporation of pre-defined utility or lexical constraints to various degrees of success on simple tasks with narrow scope \citep{ashok2024controllable, sun2023evaluating, zhang2023survey}, the satisfaction of rule based constraints is equally relevant, particularly when used to define format and syntactic conditions on the output.
 However, the lack of model expressiveness makes it challenging to incorporate rule based constraints into the loss function at training time.
 We encourage more effort in this direction likely to open a plethora of new possibilities in how constraints are specified, incorporated and satisfied in models particularly designed for constrained neural text generation.